quicwg/base-drafts/draft-ietf-quic-transport.md

   increase to the affected flow control offsets is received, the client can recommence sending.

-* Similarly, a client might exceed the concurrent stream limit declared by the server.
-A client MUST reset any streams that exceed this connection.
-A server MAY reset these streams.
+* Similarly, a client might exceed the concurrent stream limit (MSPC) declared by the server.
+A client MUST reset any streams that exceed this limit.
+A server SHOULD reset any streams it cannot handle with a code that allows the client to retry any application action bound to those streams.

-A client cannot use or rely upon any other transport parameter that was enabled in a previous connection.
-This includes those defined in this document.
-A client MUST assume that the transport parameter was absent, unless the definition of a transport parameter provides explicit rules for use of the option in 0-RTT.
+A server MAY close a connection if remembered or assumed 0-RTT transport parameters cannot be supported, using an error code that is appropriate to the specific condition.
+For example, a QUIC_FLOW_CONTROL_SENT_TOO_MUCH_DATA might be used to indicate that exceeding flow control limits caused the error.
+A client that has a connection closed due to an error condition SHOULD NOT attempt 0-RTT when attempting to create a new connection.

 ### New Transport Parameters

 New transport parameters can be used to negotiate new protocol behavior.
 An endpoint MUST ignore transport parameters that it does not support.
+Absence of a transport parameter therefore disables any optional protocol feature that is negotiated using the parameter.

+The definition of a transport parameter SHOULD include a default value that a client can use when establishing a new connection.
+If no default is specified, the value can be assumed to be absent when attempting 0-RTT.

 New transport parameters can be registered according to the rules in
 {{iana-transport-parameters}}.